aimy-07/ReactTrelloApp/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development popupMode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>